urzyme/urzyme.github.io/class2/gly2/README.md

 GlyRS-B is present in most bacteria and is phylogenetically distinct from the dimeric families [GlyRS-A](/class2/gly1) and [GlyRS-E](/class2/gly3), which are present in archaea, eukaryotes, and some bacteria (Shiba, 2005).
  The full-length $\alpha$-$\beta$ type of GlyRS-B also operates in chloroplasts (Uwer et al. 1998).
-The figures below present a mammal with GlyRS-B, however this samples should be met with scepticism, as it may be due to contamination during genome sequencing.